Keeping your plan funding in check

-The most recent valuation was conducted as at December 31, 2018.
-It determined the plan is funded at 105.1 per cent, based on current contributions continuing to be paid.
+The most recent valuation was conducted as at December 31, 2021.
+It determined the plan is funded at 105.3 per cent.
 The surplus is a result of the plan’s strong investment performance and good governance.

 With the strong valuation result, active members’ contribution rate remains unchanged.
-The cost-of-living adjustment (COLA) cap in retirement also remains unchanged at 2.1 per cent.
+The cost-of-living adjustment (COLA) cap is removed for the next three years, 2023 through 2025.